We are happy to share LFC master’s theses from the spring semester 2020. Dear LFC students, congratulations for completing your works!

 These theses discuss various topics such as the impact of economic sanctions, Finland in China’s Belt and Road initiative, Finnish policy entrepreneurship in the Arctic Council, and Armenia’s national role conceptions and their effect on the state’s foreign policy.
 Furthermore, the theses explore customer experience management through retail digitalization, institutional logics perspective in people analytics adoption, green human resource management (GHRM) perspective in Russian companies, the role of documentation during the bidding process for industrial solutions, and perception of key performance indicators by employees.
 There are also two theses that focus on stakeholder engagement in ecological restoration: one of the works discusses quarry site restoration and the other looks into rehabilitation of abandoned mine lands.
 As these master’s theses illustrate, Leadership for Change is a multidisciplinary Master’s Degree Programme and the programme provides tools to study diverse phenomena from different fields.
 Enjoy reading these compelling theses!

 Enrique Montano Carranza‘s master’s thesis The Impact of Economic Sanctions aims to provide guidance for making better political and practical decisions in an ever-changing environment.
 Countries use sanctions often in international trade and the national economies in both ends are affected by them.
-In the analysis, economic sanctions between 2000-2017 are investigated, and 54 countries with available data are selected for close scrutiny.
+In the analysis, economic sanctions between 2000–2017 are investigated, and 54 countries with available data are selected for close scrutiny.
 The empirical analysis is carried out by SPSS, and T- tests and non-parametric tests are used.
-Contrary to the hypothesis inspired by previous studies, the results show that US FDI have not changed before or after the implementation of economic sanctions.
-These contradictory results are then explained: nowadays, US usually targets specific industries or individuals to avoid collateral damage and utilizes policy coalitions with partners with notable trade relations with the target country.
+Contrary to the hypothesis inspired by previous studies, the results show that US FDI has not changed before or after the implementation of economic sanctions.
+These contradictory results are then explained: nowadays, the US usually targets specific industries or individuals to avoid collateral damage and utilizes policy coalitions with partners with notable trade relations with the target country.
 Therefore, the modern way of conducting economic sanctions is more accurate and better coordinated than before.

-Aaron Donnelly‘s master’s thesis Managing the Customer Experience Through Retail Digitalization aims to gain a deeper understanding of how retail digitalization is influencing the customer experience with brick and mortar retailers.
+Aaron Donnelly‘s master’s thesis Managing the Customer Experience Through Retail Digitalization aims to gain a deeper understanding of how retail digitalization is influencing the customer experience with ‘brick and mortar’ retailers.
 A qualitative method was employed, through which 26 semi-structured interviews were conducted with retail managers based in the UK and Finland.
 During the interviews, retail managers discussed various challenges and opportunities that are presented by retail digitalization.
-These issues were analysed across the data sample, leading to the creation of four sub-categories that expressed how digitalization has influenced the customer experience, these included, 1) changing buying behaviour, 2) rising customer expectations, 3) integrating customer touchpoints, and 4) increasing levels of competition.
+These issues were analyzed across the data sample, leading to the creation of four sub-categories that expressed how digitalization has influenced the customer experience, these included, 1) changing buying behaviour, 2) rising customer expectations, 3) integrating customer touchpoints, and 4) increasing levels of competition.
 The findings indicate that retail managers are aware of the profound effects of retail digitalization.
 Retail managers detailed that the transition into the digital age presents many opportunities for brick and mortar retailers to improve the customer-retailer relationship, better understand customer needs, and increase interaction with their customers.
-Retail managers should 1) adopt an outside-in approach , 2) ensure that their stores have basic digital tools in place to remain competitive, and 3) trial new technologies to minimize risk and optimize their chances of successful technology implementation.
+Retail managers should 1) adopt an outside-in approach, 2) ensure that their stores have basic digital tools in place to remain competitive, and 3) trial new technologies to minimize risk and optimize their chances of successful technology implementation.

 Reetta Grönlund‘s master’s thesis Stakeholder Engagement in Ecological Quarry Site Restoration: Case Rudus LUMO programme aims to examine how stakeholder engagement emerged while Rudus Oy started their LUMO programme.
 LUMO programme focuses on conserving biodiversity in ecological quarry site restoration and making the sites fit for multipurpose use after restoration.
 The research question states as ‘How does stakeholder engagement emerge and evolve in the starting phase of an ecological quarry site restoration process?’.
-The theoretical framework of this study is composed from corporate sustainability management, stakeholder engagement and ecological restoration, sustainability, stakeholder theory, stakeholder engagement and ecological restoration.
+The theoretical framework of this study is composed of corporate sustainability management, stakeholder engagement and ecological restoration, sustainability, stakeholder theory, stakeholder engagement and ecological restoration.
 The study utilizes a qualitative case study approach and the data is generated using interviews with Rudus’ representatives and documents.
-The main findings from the research include exploration of the varying ways stakeholders are engaged in the different ways in the stages of ecological quarry site restoration, and the importance of an open dialogue with stakeholders in both engaging them and ensuring successful restorations.
+The main findings from the research include exploration of the varying ways stakeholders are engaged in the different ways in the stages of ecological quarry site restoration and the importance of an open dialogue with stakeholders in both engaging them and ensuring successful restorations.
 Four propositions derived from the research results are: (1) Top management’s role in establishing a sustainable way of operating and engaging stakeholders is indispensable.
 (2) Stakeholder engagement in ecological quarry site restoration emerges from a need to collaborate and works at best when all involved stakeholders have clear roles.
 (3) Communicating with stakeholders on an open and upfront basis undoubtedly advances stakeholder engagement.
 (4) Finding joint interests and win-win solutions through opportunities for collaboration are key to successful stakeholder engagement.

 Edward Hingert‘s master’s thesis Stakeholder Engagement in Ecological Restoration: Case Abandoned Mine Land Rehabilitation focuses on the stakeholder engagement that occurred in a form of ecological restoration namely Abandoned mine lands (AMLs) rehabilitation projects.
 The research questions include (1) When and how does stakeholder engagement happen in AML rehabilitation initiatives? and (2) What is the contribution of stakeholder engagement to the success of AML rehabilitation projects?
 The study includes the identification and categorization of stakeholders from featured AML rehabilitation cases, analysis of the stakeholder interests and evaluation of successful AML rehabilitation cases.
 The theoretical framework of this study is formulated using stakeholder theory, stakeholder engagement, ecological restoration, and stakeholder value creation.
 This leads to the utilization of factors including stakeholder interests and stakeholder interactions.
 The study utilizes a qualitative case study and data is generated using document collection and interviews (phone communication and text-based communication).
 Three propositions derived from research outcomes are; (1) Stakeholder engagement commences immediately after the site is assessed and chosen for rehabilitation before the detailed planning process.
 (2) Stakeholder engagement with the natural environment is an extensive and complex process.
 (3) Successful stakeholder engagement in the AML rehabilitation project allows the transferring of confidence and know-how to the next stage of the project or the further projects.

-Anastasia Pavlova‘s master’s thesis Examining Employees’ Pro-Environmental Behaviour: Green Human Resource Management Perspective: Case Study in Three Russian Companies explores employees’ pro-environmental behaviour in Russian organizational contexts, and examines how GHRM practices are related to employees’ pro-environmental behaviour.
+Anastasia Pavlova‘s master’s thesis Examining Employees’ Pro-Environmental Behaviour: Green Human Resource Management Perspective: Case Study in Three Russian Companies explores employees’ pro-environmental behaviour in Russian organizational contexts, and examines how Green Human Resource Management (GHRM) practices are related to employees’ pro-environmental behaviour.
 This study includes two main parts.
 First, an extensive analysis of existing academic literature on the subject was undertaken in order to theoretically conceptualize employees’ pro-environmental behaviour and GHRM.
 Second, an empirical study of three companies was conducted.
 The data for these cases was gathered through interviews with employees, and further processed using qualitative content analysis.
 Afterwards, the theory of planned behaviour combined with ability-motivation-opportunity theory was used for interpreting the data.
 This study distinguishes three approaches to GHRM for encouraging employees’ pro-environmental behaviour: the bottom-up approach, the official GHRM practices approach, and the strategic GHRM approach.
 These approaches are defined by an organization’s position and the actions it has undertaken towards examining employees’ pro-environmental behaviour through GHRM.
 Organizational participation, managerial participation, and rising environmental awareness were identified as the most essential GHRM practices for enhancing employees’ pro-environmental behaviour.
 Individual-level factors are also significant for the formation of such behaviour in the organization, and they refer to consciousness and personal pro-environmental attitudes and beliefs.
 In addition, external cultural factors affect employees’ pro-environmental behaviour.
 In the Russian cultural context, mistrust in the recycling and waste disposal system was identified as a significant affective factor.

 Paula Perälä‘s master’s thesis Performance Measurement and Unintended Consequences: The Perception of Key Performance Indicators by Employees explores performance measurement within organizations.
 The study examines how employees perceive key performance indicators in terms of the possible unintended consequences in a case company.
 In addition, the purpose was to shed light on the solutions of how to develop indicators, which are less harmful and dysfunctional for the entire company.